 PASSWORD: This is a system wide configuration setting field.
 It allows the administrator the option to define a default password for the employee to use.

 CUSTOM_MANAGER: We added the Custom Manager (EC) and Custom Report (ER) roles.
 The EC/ER roles allow you to create alternate relationships, such as a Mentor or Coach as the EC and the coached employee as the ER.
 These roles work like the matrix manager roles in the system, with all the same role permissions.

-employee import, employee import file, fields employee import, UDF fields, user import file, user import fields, user import file fields. , KBA , sf bizx system/platform , sf bizx performance management , LOD-SF-PLT , Foundational Capabilities & Tools , LOD-SF-PLT-UIM , Employee Import Issues , How To
+employee import, employee import file, fields employee import, UDF fields, user import file, user import fields, user import file fields, user import data type, data type , KBA , sf bizx system/platform , sf bizx performance management , LOD-SF-PLT , Foundational Capabilities & Tools , LOD-SF-PLT-UIM , Employee Import Issues , How To